 My favourite bit, though, consists of a sustained point-of-view shot that puts us into the driver’s seat as our hero chases down the bad guy for a final confrontation.
-Nothing outrageous happens, yet my heart got pumping with the same giddy anticipation as when a Vin Diesel’s crew took their bikes and muscle cars onto a highway bridge to take down a tank in Fast and Furious 6 (2013).
+Nothing outrageous happens, yet my heart got pumping with the same giddy anticipation as when Vin Diesel’s crew took their bikes and muscle cars onto a highway bridge to take down a tank in Fast and Furious 6 (2013).
 This just goes to show how much excitement Solomon can generate with a single cinematic device.
 Don’t let the haters fool you: his movie delivers some truly creative stuff, especially for what boils down to a bottle production.

-Budgeted at only eighteen million dollars (a tenth of what Fast and Furious 6 cost), Getaway spends almost its entire runtime in or around Brent’s stolen Mustang.
-This is not to say that the film foregoes a plot but rather that it limits the narrative to our hero’s single-minded perspective.
+Budgeted at only $18 million (a tenth of what Fast and Furious 6 cost), Getaway spends almost its entire runtime in or around Brent’s stolen Mustang.
+This is not to say that the film forgoes a plot but rather that it limits the narrative to our hero’s single-minded perspective.
 Screenwriters Sean Finegan and Gregg Maxwell Parker maintain the tension throughout by unfolding the villain’s ploy in such a way that we never get a complete picture until the end but can figure out every increment a minute or two before it becomes obvious.

 It also helps that Ethan Hawke, on whom the camera is practically fixed, specialises in sustaining heightened emotional states for the duration of a film (see 2001’s Training Day or Richard Linklater’s Before trilogy).
 Similarly to Getaway, the guy never blows our collective minds like Robert Downey Jr in Iron Man (2008) or, well, Iron Man, but he does stay true to the established concept all the way through to the end credits.
 What’s more, he’s got a good rapport with his co-star Selena Gomez, playing makeshift father figure to her spoiled teen hacker.